Dueling Shows Of Force As Tensions Ratchet Up On Korean Peninsula

 The U.S. Navy's 7th Fleet says these joint exercises "demonstrate a shared commitment to security and stability in Northeast Asia as well as the U.S. Navy's inherent flexibility to combine with allied naval forces in response to a broad range of situations."

-According to the 7th Fleet, the USS Michigan submarine's visit to South Korea is "routine" and part of a "regularly scheduled deployment to the Western Pacific."
+According to the 7th Fleet, the submarine USS Michigan's visit to South Korea is "routine" and part of a "regularly scheduled deployment to the Western Pacific."
 The vessel is "one of the largest submarines in the world," it says, and is armed with tactical missiles.

 Anthony reports that the USS Michigan is "not expected to participate in any exercises."